Computer history - 1955

-Light pens were originally developed around 1955 and in the 1960s, they became more commonly used with graphics terminals, like the IBM 2250
+Light pens were developed around 1955, and in the 1960s, they became more commonly used with graphics terminals, like the IBM 2250

 New computer products and services introduced in 1955

-IBM introduces the IBM 608 transistor calculator, the first all solid-state computing machine commercially marketed.
+IBM introduced the IBM 608 transistor calculator, the first all solid-state computing machine commercially marketed.

-IBM engineers jointly develop magnetic core storage units, a dramatic improvement over cathode ray tube memory technology.
+IBM engineers jointly developed magnetic core storage units, a dramatic improvement over cathode ray tube memory technology.

-IBM announces the 858 Cardatype accounting machines, high-speed printers.
+IBM announced the 858 Cardatype accounting machines, high-speed printers.

 Computer pioneers born in 1955